Skip to content

 • strength

-• Determines the intensity of the conditioning effect, allowing for fine-tuning of the generated content's characteristics.
+• Controls the intensity of the applied conditioning, allowing for fine-tuning of how prominently the text inputs influence the generated content.

 • Comfy dtype: FLOAT